Damien Keeping

-Damien Keeping is an Australian rules football coach who served as the head coach of the Carlton Football Club in its first two seasons in the AFL Women's competition (AFLW), from 2017 to 2018.
+Damien Keeping (born 25 May 1972) is an Australian rules football coach who served as the head coach of the Carlton Football Club in its first two seasons in the AFL Women's competition (AFLW), from 2017 to 2018.

 Coaching career

 Beginnings

 After coaching junior boys football at Gisborne Rookies at local level Keeping took up a role as assistant coach with the Calder Cannons in the TAC Cup.
 From there he made his first foray into women's football, moving on to coach the Victorian Metro Youth Girls side as an assistant coach.
 He later also served at the VWFL Women's Academy.